danopia/romaine-head/README.md

 # romaine-head
 The background service for Romaine, a crouton packaged app for Chrome OS chrooting

-This project was built entirely on a Celeron Acer C720 Chromebook.
+This project was started on a Celeron Acer C720 and is being continued on a Pixel 2015.

 ## Requirements
 * Your device must be in dev mode.